apache/royale-docs/user-interface/components.md

 Meet the UI building blocks.

-Royale provides a wide range of components to help you design a user interface that presents your material clearly and offers a pleasing user experience.
+[Apache Royale](https://royale.apache.org/) provides a wide range of components to help you design a user interface that presents your material clearly and offers a pleasing user experience.
 As with Flex, these include:

   * Layout aids (groups, cards, grids, forms)
   * Ways to display data (lists, text boxes, tables, charts, repeating components)